QAInsights/Performance-Engineers-Clubhouse/Speakers.md

 * Please join the `Performance Engineers` club and follow it
 * Please follow `NaveenKumar Namachivayam`, so that he can add you as a cohost while scheduling the session.
-* Be familiar with the Clubhouse app
+* Be familiar with the Clubhouse app 🏡
-* Charge your mobile fully
+* Charge your mobile fully 🔋
-* Have water next to you
+* Have water next to you, believe me, you need it 🥤
-* Join from quiet room
+* Join from quiet room 🤫

 > ⚠ IMPORTANT NOTE: Please do NOT start the session, I will be starting the session on time.